neuronmaker/ArbitraryPrecision/README.md

 # Arbitrary Precision library

 This is a C++ library which allows for relatively easy implementation of high precision mathematics.
-This is far from the only way or even the right way to do this, but I have created this with the goal that it be easy for a relatively new programmer to be able to understand how it works and also to modify to fit their project's requirements if needed.
+This is not designed to be a replacement for other libraries.
+It is designed to be easy to use and to present me with a challenge to refresh my memory about how C++ works.

 ## What files do

 1. `main.cpp` - The main file for a simple application showing the basics of how to use the library.
-2. `ArbitraryPrecisionInt.h` - For integer mathematics
+2. `APInt.h` - For integer mathematics
-3. `ArbitraryPrecisionInt.cpp` - This has all the functions and other interesting bits
+3. `APInt.cpp` - This has all the functions and other interesting bits
-4. `ArbitraryPrecisionFloat.h` - This is for floating point math (with decimals)
+4. `APfloat.h` - This is for floating point math (with decimals)
-5. `ArbitraryPrecisionFloat.cpp` - Interesting bits again
+5. `APfloat.cpp` - Interesting bits again

-## How to use

-You only need to include the header and source file in your project, a sample is provided in the build.sh file which will compile the sample application.
-Download the header and class source file or clone the repo.

 ## Included Functions and Classes